w3tecch/ng2-ts-boilerplate/README.md

   ```

 ## Dependencies
-1. Install all dependencies
+1. Navigate to your project folder to install all dependencies
   ```
-  //In your project folder
   npm install
-  typings install
   ```

 ## Commands